Just so you know, we may earn a commission when you click on a link on TuffYeti at no additional cost to you.

 If you’re unsure what features you need, this can be a time sucker.
 Instead of figuring out the features, figure out what problems you want to solve and why you’re looking to buy the software in the first place.

 You need to keep better track of your business finances.
 Then you know you need accounting software of some sort.
-However, if you have employees, then you’ll probably want it to have a payroll feature.
+However, if you have employees, then you’ll want it to have a payroll feature.
 You’ll need a quicker way to document receipts and create invoices if you buy and sell items.

 Solve the problems, and you’ll find the features you need to help find the right software as a service.